-From the city center of Tirana, you can travel to the Intercity Bus Terminal South Zone by taxi or by bus.
-You can take the bus in the direction of “Kamez” or “Instituti”.
-Both these busses stop at the bus terminal.
+From the city centre of Tirana, you can travel to the Intercity Bus Terminal South Zone by taxi or by bus.
+You can take the bus in the direction of “Instituti”, which departs behind the National History Museum in the Dede Gjo Luli Street (In Albanian: Rruga Dede Gjo Luli).
+The bus to Instituti stops at the bus terminal.

 Attention!
 The location of the Intercity Bus Terminal has recently changed.
 If you read any information online about travelling to Shiponje or the Dogana roundabout in order to get on a bus.
 Then, please disregard this information!
 Because the Intercity Bus Terminal is no longer located near the Dogana roundabout.
 Instead, please travel to new address above to get to the Intercity Bus Terminal.

 How many buses are there from Tirana to Berat each day?